passbolt/passbolt_help/_faq/discover/003-how-do-you-prioritize.md

 ---
-title: How to you prioritize feature development?
+title: How do you prioritize feature development?
 slug: feature-priority
 layout: faq
 category: discover